Angelp012/airbnb-clone-project/README.md

 Payment Integration: Secure handling of payments for confirmed bookings, with status updates and history.

 Review System: After a stay, users can rate and review properties to enhance community trust.

+Admin Dashboard: Enables moderation of users, listings, and reported reviews.